pmyla1/Genomic-Swamping-and-Introgression/README.md

 Dtrios was used to calculate Patterson's D (ABBA-BABA) and F4-ratio statistics for all possible trios of species using *Ionopsidium* as an outgroup in the analysis.

-The `--ABBAclustering` option was used to test whether strong ABBA-informative sites cluster together throughout the genome.
-If introgression has occurred between two species, you would expect clusters of ABBA-informative sites across the genome rather than having many individual ABBA-informative sites evenly distributed across the genome caused by homoplasy, therefore, the `--ABBAclustering` option can be used to test for clustering of ABBA-informative sites.
+The `--ABBAclustering` option was used to test whether **strong ABBA-informative sites cluster** together throughout the genome.
+If introgression has occurred between two species, you would **expect clusters of ABBA-informative sites** across the genome rather than having many individual ABBA-informative sites evenly distributed across the genome caused by homoplasy, therefore, the `--ABBAclustering` option can be used to **test for clustering of ABBA-informative sites**.
 The more significant clustering of ABBA sites, the more confidence you can have that the introgression/gene flow event is real and not caused by homoplasies ([Malinsky, 2021](https://github.com/millanek/Dsuite)).

 In order to execute Dsuite commands locally (e.g. Dtrios), you can navigate to the Build folder and run the Dsuite executable with the following command `./Build/Dsuite` which shows the available commands.
 To execute the Dtrios command you can type `./Build/Dsuite Dtrios`.